 Step 2 - Currently Unused

 As of this release there is nothing to be done at step 2, so it is always skipped.
-In a future release this will be where you will view/add triggers, starter or filler sequences, etc.
+In a future release this will change.

 Step 3 - Generation and Ports

 If you have a G3MP3 director, select the check box here, and then specify the number of ports for your director.

 This is what LOR Networks and/or DMX Universes the SD Card Wizard will write to the card, based on the priority system.

 If the PC you are creating the SD card on is already properly configured to run this show, you can select this check box.
 When selected the Wizard will attempt to use the PC's network settings when creating the card (Speed, Enhanced LOR, etc).
 Even when selected, you can change the settings in option 6.